-To consider and, if thought fit, to pass the following ordinary resolutions:-
+To consider and, if thought fit, to pass the following ordinary/special resolutions, with or without modification:-

-- 8. Ordinary Resolution - Authority to issue shares pursuant to Sections 75 and 76 of the Companies Act, 2016
+8. Ordinary Resolution

+- Authority to issue shares pursuant to Sections 75 and 76 of the Companies RESOLUTION 8 Act 2016

-"THAT subject to Section 75 of the Companies Act, 2016 and approvals of the relevant governmental/regulatory authorities, the Directors be and are hereby empowered to issue and allot shares in the Company, at any time to such persons and upon such terms and conditions and for such purposes as the Directors may, in their absolute discretion, deem fit, provided that the aggregate number of shares issued pursuant to this resolution does not exceed ten percent (10%) of the total number of issued shares of the Company for the time being and the Directors be and are also empowered to obtain the approval for the listing of and quotation for the additional shares so issued on Bursa Malaysia Securities Berhad; AND THAT such authority shall commence immediately upon the passing of this resolution and continue to be in force until the conclusion of the next Annual General Meeting of the Company in accordance with Section 76 of the Companies Act, 2016."
+"THAT subject to Section 75 of the Companies Act 2016 and approvals of the relevant governmental/regulatory authorities, the Directors be and are hereby empowered to issue and allot shares in the Company, at any time to such persons and upon such terms and conditions and for such purposes as the Directors may, in their absolute discretion, deem fit, provided that the aggregate number of shares issued pursuant to this resolution does not exceed ten per centum (10%) of the total number of issued shares of the Company for the time being and the Directors be and are also empowered to obtain the approval for the listing of and quotation for the additional shares so issued on Bursa Malaysia Securities Berhad; AND THAT such authority shall commence immediately upon the passing of this resolution and continue to be in force until the conclusion of the next Annual General Meeting of the Company in accordance with Section 76 of the Companies Act 2016."